eenblam/peekapp/README.md

 Note that arbitrary byte sequences may be used when specifying a configuration file listing payload signatures.
-Nonprintable characters must be specified via their two-digit hex encoding, and must comply with Python specification PEP 223.
+Non-character bytes must be specified via their two-digit hex encoding, the format of which must comply with Python specification PEP 223.
 In short, record the two-digit hex number `HH` as `\xHH`.

 ## Report